enum

 print-type-size variant `Point`: 0 bytes

-In case the largest data-carrying variant is a tuple with 1 field, the compiler chooses to pass the discriminant and data via 2 registers (w0
+In case the largest data-carrying variant is a tuple with 1 field, the compiler chooses to pass the discriminant and data via 2 registers (w0: discriminant and w1: data).
+A discriminant of 0 means Circle while 1 means Point.

 Listings: